 The membership panel is a list of chartered members only.

-- Diagnosis, etiology, comorbidity, and developmental course of developmental disorders including autism, mental retardation, ADHD, motor problems, and learning disabilities.
+- Diagnosis, etiology, comorbidity, and developmental course of developmental disorders including autism, intellectual disabilities, ADHD, motor problems, and learning disabilities.

 - Diagnosis, etiology, comorbidity, clinical course and outcomes in child and adolescent psychopathology including mood disorders, behavior disorders, eating disorders, autoimmune disorders, stress disorders, personality disorders, and substance use disorders.